ooni/ooni.org/content/faq/faq.md

 Linux and Mac OS X users can run ooniprobe.

-If you're a Windows user interested in running ooniprobe, please consider running our ooniprobe distribution for Raspberry Pis.More information about this can be found [here](https://ooni.torproject.org/install/lepidopter/).
+If you're a Windows user interested in running ooniprobe, please consider running our ooniprobe distribution for Raspberry Pis.
+More information about this can be found [here](https://ooni.torproject.org/install/lepidopter/).

 ### 3. How can I run ooniprobe?